Cranial Navigation Systems Market

 -

-In August 2023, Orthofix Medical Inc. announced the first successful completion of the first case in the US through advanced "7D FLASH Navigation System Percutaneous Module 2.0".
-The Percutaneous Module 2.0 provides new planning features and increased functionality for the 7D FLASH navigation System, allowing Orthofix to serve the Minimally Invasive Surgery (MIS) spine.
-Source: https://www.theinsightpartners.com/reports/surgical-navigation-systems-market
+In August 2023, Orthofix Medical Inc. announced the first successful case in the US using the 7D FLASH Navigation System Percutaneous Module 2.0.
+The Percutaneous Module 2.0 offers new planning features and enhanced functionality for Minimally Invasive Surgery (MIS) spine.

 -